dekarrin/quickmtg/README.md

 pip install -r requirements.txt
 ```

 And you are good to go!
-You will need to be in this directory to execute qmtg
+You will need to be in this directory to execute qmtg.py
-commands, so if you exit this dir, you will need to return to it before running
+directly, so if you exit this dir, you will need to return to it before running
-them.
-Remember to activate the virtual environment before using the commands.
+them and ensure the virtual environment is activated.

+Alternatively, you can just execute the `qmtg` shell script, which can be
+executed from any location and takes the same parameters as python qmtg.
+The
+rest of these instructions just use that method.

 ### Run
-To run, do `python qmtg.py` in the repo root.
-Help can be seen by doing `python
+To run, execute `qmtg` in the repo root.
+Help can be seen by doing
-qmtg.py --help`.
+`qmtg --help`.

 ### Test
 Tests are run by doing `./test.sh`.
 You need a virtual environment named `.venv`
-located in the current working directory for this to work.
+located in the root of the repo for this to work.